Fort Hays State University MSW Program Mission Statement:

 SOCW 865 Social Work Supervision and Agency Management (Spring)

-Effective administrative social work practice demands knowledge, skills, and abilities in the areas of personnel management, team building, and workplace diversity.
-Social work agencies and programs must be administered by people with human resource expertise in order to meet the needs of clients and communities, and to build upon strengths and enhance well-being of individuals, families, households, and communities.
-Additionally, it is critical that the managers of social programs not only be grounded in the ethics, values and knowledge of social work, but have specific skills needed to operate culturally appropriate programs.
-Through this course students will learn to: (1) supervise and manage social workers and other human service staff members (2) build teams and organizational cultures that maximize staff morale and job satisfaction and (3) create and maintain workplaces that reflect, contribute to, and celebrate diversity in the larger community.
-The class also includes a historical orientation to and a comparison of various theoretical perspectives on personnel management and related administrative work in human service agencies.
+Social work agencies and programs must be administered by people with human resource expertise in order to meet the needs of clients and communities and to build upon strengths and enhance the well-being of individuals, families, households, and communities.
+Additionally, it is critical that the managers of social programs not only be grounded in the ethics, values, and knowledge of social work but also have specific skills needed to operate culturally appropriate programs.
+Through this course, students will learn to: (1) supervise and manage social workers and other human service staff members (2) build teams and organizational cultures that maximize staff morale and job satisfaction and (3) create and maintain workplaces that reflect, contribute to, and celebrate diversity in the larger community.

 SOCW 870 Medical Social Work and Behavioral Health Practice (Fall)

-Social work and healthcare are inextricably linked with quality of life and well-being.
-Methods of clinical social work practice in health care are studied within the framework of the bio-psycho-social-spiritual perspective.
-Assessments and interventions include understanding of medical concerns, physical function, medical treatment, and the socio-cultural meanings ascribed to illness.
+Assessments and interventions include an understanding of medical concerns, physical function, medical treatment, and the socio-cultural meanings ascribed to illness.
 The course will discuss issues related to coping with illness, self-concept, identity formation, and the impact of illness on individual well-being and family relationships.
 The impact of illness on psychosocial functioning over the life cycle with special attention directed to the beliefs and practices of diverse cultures, races, and spiritual orientations will be addressed.

 SOCW 875 Forensic Social Work Practice (Spring)